By: Isabel Pereira*

 The real problem is that there is a huge policy bias regarding the interests of the Global North vis-à-vis the Global South with respect to which drugs should be controlled, and through which means.
 There is an excessive focus on the plants grown in the Global South (coca, poppy, marihuana), and very little attention to synthetic production, which occurs in the Global North (amphetamine-type stimulants, psychedelics).
 The creativity evidenced by drug traders and consumers reminds us that prohibition got it all wrong by making “a drug-free world” its main objective.
 Reducing the social costs of controlling and regulating drugs will need much more than an online marketplace, reserved for a privileged few, as well as abandoning the goal of a drug-free world.

-*Isabel Pereira is researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Isabel Pereira is researcher at the Center for Law, Justice and Society (Dejusticia).

-Photo credit: Manos de trabajo (Coca farmer).
-Phto by: Alejandro Cock-Peláez
+Featured photo: Manos de trabajo (Coca farmer) by Alejandro Cock-Peláez